DapperShark1/chatbot-app/README.md

 ...the closest "location name/description"
 ```

 Afterwards the bot will ask the user for their address.
 Once the address is entered the bot will provide the user directions to their (most likely) desired location.
-For simplicities sake the bot assumes the user will be driving.
+For simplicity's sake the bot assumes the user will be driving.

 Here's a short example of the feature.